Call us now:

 What rights does Chanote confer on the holder in Thailand?

-The holder of a Chanote in Thailand enjoys all the prerogatives attached to the right of ownership, as defined in Article 1336 of the Thai Civil and Commercial Code.
-This includes the use, enjoyment and free disposal of the land.
-They may sell, exchange, give, mortgage or use it as collateral with a bank.
-They may also lease it for a renewable term of up to 30 years, registered with the Land Office in accordance with Article 540 of the Thai Civil and Commercial Code.
+The holder of a Chanote in Thailand enjoys all the prerogatives attached to the right of ownership, as Article 1336 of the Thai Civil and Commercial Code defines.
+This includes the use, enjoyment, and free disposal of the land.
+The holder may sell, exchange, give, mortgage, or use the land as collateral with a bank.
+The holder may also lease the land for a renewable term of up to 30 years and must register the lease with the Land Office in accordance with Article 540 of the Thai Civil and Commercial Code.

-Construction of buildings may be built as long as they meet local zoning.
-The owner may also build a fence, create easements or convey some of their land.
-There right also extends to juristic entities, as long such entities are in accordance with Thai law.
+The owner may construct buildings as long as they comply with local zoning regulations.
+The owner may also build a fence, create easements, or transfer part of the land.
+This right also extends to juristic entities, as long as such entities comply with Thai law.

 What does a Chanote contain in Thailand?

 A Chanote in Thailand is a comprehensive document.
-It shows the name of the owner, the date of issue, the cadastral reference of the plot, a map with UTM coordinates, the boundaries with adjacent plots, and the presence of any encumbrance on the land (servitude, mortgage, preventive seizure, registered lease).
-This is the only original in duplicate: one for the administrator and one for the owner.
+It shows the name of the owner, the date of issue, the cadastral reference of the plot, a map with UTM coordinates, the boundaries with adjacent plots, and any encumbrance on the land (servitude, mortgage, preventive seizure, registered lease).
+Authorities issue it in duplicate and keep one copy for the administrator while the owner retains the other.

-The sale, transfer, lease or mortgage of this type of land must be noted on the back of the Chanote and registered with the Land Office register of deeds.
-Otherwise the deed could be void and give rise to a dispute in the future.
+Parties must record the sale, transfer, lease, or mortgage of this type of land on the back of the Chanote and must register it with the Land Office register of deeds.
+Otherwise, the deed may become void and may give rise to a dispute in the future.

 Is the Chanote in Thailand accessible to foreigners?